 The activities participants of the Independence Place are engaged in are fun and entertaining, but the ultimate goal of any sport, craft, or community outing is to maintain and enhance social skills and cognitive skills, enabling the participants to enjoy life with the greatest level of independence possible.

-- To provide daily programs for our exceptional participants which include team sports, exercise classes, social events, music, and arts and crafts activities.
+- To provide daily programs for our participants which include team sports, exercise classes, social events, music, daily living activities, and arts and crafts.

 - To provide hands-on training for teachers, social workers and others who are involved with exceptional citizens.